Trump rips Clinton link to Fusion GPS dossier as a 'disgrace,' says Russia 'hoax is turned around'

 “We’re going to bring back $4 trillion, I think at least, from overseas, and that money is going to be put back into our country,” Trump said.

-He also defended his phone conversations with Gold Star families in the last week, amid controversy over one phone call with the widow of Sgt.
+He also defended his phone conversations with Gold Star families, amid controversy over one phone call with the widow of Sgt.
 La David Johnson, who was killed in Niger.

 “It’s a rough time for these people.
 It’s a tough time.
 It couldn’t be tougher.
 But I have such respect for those families,” Trump said.